 Moving Forward Family Services (MFFS) is an innovative non-profit agency that provides counselling to anyone who needs it in the Metro Vancouver and Fraser Valley regions.

 We receive 50-75 new client referrals/self-referrals per week, with an active weekly caseload of several thousand clients.
 Waitlists for these services are minimal.
-MFFS does not receive any direct funding to provide counselling services from traditional funding sources such as Health Authorities (Fraser Health or Vancouver Coastal Health) or the Ministry for Children and Families.
+MFFS does not receive any direct funding to provide counselling services from traditional funding sources such as Health and Children's Ministries.

 MFFS is unique in operations compared to other non-profits in several distinct ways: